syselement/blog/home-lab/misc/pikvm.md

 ![](.gitbook/assets/2025-08-03_16-32-33_313.png)

-For the **video capture device** I've used an HDMI-USB dongle for my testing lab.
+For the **video capture device** I've used an HDMI-USB dongle for my testing lab (change with a HDMI-CSI bridge board later).

 Anyway, a **HDMI-CSI bridge board** is better for video encoding, resolution and latency.